 Optical conditions in the EAF

 The understanding of optical conditions is important since they affect the optical emission spectrum, especially when the conditions are as harsh as they are in the EAF.
-The extreme environment inside the furnace affect the optical conditions in many ways.
-During the heat, large amounts of gas molecules and dust particles are formed.
+The extreme environment inside the furnace affects the optical conditions in many ways.
+Large amounts of gas molecules and dust particles are formed during the heat.
 In addition, a thick layer of fumes and gases prevails inside the furnace.
 These factors create an optically thick atmosphere inside the furnace that absorbs the optical radiation from the arc and the bath.
 (Aula 2016)

 The particle sizes affect the optical properties of the EAF dust.
 Small particles scatter and absorb the light more effectively than larger ones.
 Therefore, the optical conditions inside the EAF depends both on the size and amount of the dust particles.
 (Aula 2016)